TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/introduction_to_rspec.md

 Let's go line by line.

-<span id='keyword-describe'>First, `describe` is an RSpec keyword that defines an "Example Group", or a collection of tests</span>.
-It takes a class or a string as an argument and is passed a block (`do/end`). `describe` blocks can be nested, such as on the second line of our test above.
+<span id='keyword-describe'>First, `Rspec.describe` is an RSpec keyword that defines an "Example Group", or a collection of tests</span>.
+It takes a class or a string as an argument and is passed a block (`do/end`). `describe` blocks can be nested inside `Rspec.describe`, such as on the second line of our test above.
 When describing a class, the following syntax is also valid:

 ```ruby
 #spec/calculator_spec.rb